LemurPwned/cmtj/README.md

 ## Precommit

 There's a `.pre-commit-config.yaml` that does some basic python and cpp lints and checks.
 More static analysis to come in the future.
-This may be run by
+This may be run with:

 ```
 pre-commit run -v